openedx/openedx-events/docs/decisions/0011-depending-on-multiple-event-bus-implementations.rst

 Status
 ******

-**Accepted** *2023-05-25*
+**Accepted** *2023-06-09*

-(This decision was actually made in November 2022, and retroactively documented in May 2023 but with additional, newer context such as the existence of event-bus-redis.)
+(This decision was actually made in November 2022 during the development of event-bus-kafka, and retroactively documented in June 2023 but with additional, newer context such as the existence of event-bus-redis.)

 Context
 *******